Copyright © 1998, 1999, 2001, 2004, 2007, 2009, 2024 Philadelphia Church of God

 Since the wall fell in 1989, the world has not only witnessed an alarming upsurge in neo-Nazi violence, we have witnessed the escalating spirit of independence and arrogance within the German nation as a whole.
 Germany has rapidly risen to the ranks of a bona fide world power.

-Today, Germany is third, behind only the United States and Russia, in arms exports.
-It has a standing army of almost 300,000, the largest in Europe.
+Today, Germany is fifth, behind only the United States, France, Russia and China in arms exports.
+It has a standing army of more than 250,000, one of the five largest in Europe.
 It has pushed itself to the forefront of influence in the European Union, which is increasing in presence and respectability on the world scene politically, economically and militarily.
 With France’s help, Germany will soon, very likely, be recognized as a major nuclear power.
 Add to that the great financial sword Germany is wielding, and you have the makings of a world force to be reckoned with.

-The world, especially Europe, is growing increasingly uneasy with the prospect of being dominated by a nation historically prone to bully its neighbors and to acquire a sizable appetite for more living space.
+Shouldn’t the world, especially Europe, be alarmed by the prospect of being dominated by a nation historically prone to bullying its neighbors and to acquiring a sizable appetite for more living space?

 For several decades God’s Church has been warning of the emergence of Germany as the most dominant player in a European Union of nations.
 The Bible teaches that this force will suddenly catapult the world into the third and final world war.

-Yet, even if we set aside Bible prophecy for a moment, there are more than enough modern-day Jeremiahs warning about Germany’s developing links with its fascist past.
+Yet even if we set aside Bible prophecy for a moment, there are more than enough modern-day Jeremiahs warning about Germany’s developing links with its fascist past.
 We have quoted one of these modern writers, Martin Lee, in this chapter.
 In his words, “Something awful was laid bare by the fall of the Berlin Wall.
 The fascist beast had reawakened and was on the prowl again.”
-Other well-known books, like Roger Eatwell’s Fascism, Bernard Connolly’s The Rotten Heart of Europe, and Margaret Thatcher’s The Downing Street Years, all serve as Churchillian warnings for a world that has proven itself prone to slumber as events grow worse.
+Other well-known books, like Roger Eatwell’s Fascism: A History, Bernard Connolly’s The Rotten Heart of Europe and Margaret Thatcher’s The Downing Street Years, all serve as Churchillian warnings for a world that has proved itself prone to slumber as events grow worse.
 Most of the mainstream press is oblivious to the dangerous, foreboding presence developing on the horizon in Central Europe.
 That’s the way it was before World War ii.

 While Germany lay in ruin and ashes after World War ii, Herbert W. Armstrong had the crystal-clear, prophetic vision to see a Germany that would again rise to world dominance.
 He knew the Nazis were not eliminated altogether.
 They only hid themselves, like cockroaches when the kitchen light is switched on.